earthnet2021/earthnet-model-intercomparison-suite/docs/_pages/05-tk-structure.md

 ├── iid_test
 ```

-## Why build on top of the EarthNet2021 framework.
+**Why build on top of the EarthNet2021 framework?** By adding your model to the proposed framework via fork, you collaborate to a tidy model intercomparison project.
+Having a single suite to train/test/evaluate any model that enters the challenge allows for a lot of post-hoc flexibility, benefiting the knowledge extraction from the body of models.
+In addition, it will make it very easy for any researcher to be able to compare its work with others and build on top of existing models.

-By adding your model to the proposed framework via fork, you collaborate to a tidy model intercomparison project.
-Having a single entry point (`run.py`) to training/testing/evaluating any model that enters the challenge allows for a lot of post-hoc flexibility, benefiting the knowledge extraction from the body of models.
-It will make it very easy for any researcher to be able to compare to other models, or build on top of existing ones.
+{: .notice--info}